cockroachlabs/open-sourced-interview-process/README.md

 - Please note, around 10-20% of each interview is spent on a curve-ball question that we do not include in the exercises.
 While you can come prepared for a majority of the interview, we also like to see how you think on your feet.

+- Throughout the interview process, we enourage you to share your thought process with your interviewers.
+This will enable you to put your creativity and approach to problem-solving on display!

 **For Recruiters:**

 - Leverage the Cockroach Labs interview process and questions for your company’s hiring process.
 If you would like access to the curveball questions or rubrics, please reach out direct to recruiting@cockroachlabs.com, and we will be happy to share them with you.